sds-192-intro-fall22/MP1/README.md

 You will be evaluated on the extent to which your mini-project demonstrates fluency in the following course learning dimensions:

-* Understanding Datasets
+* Understanding Datasets:
   * 1 point - Demonstrates an ability to interpret data dictionaries
   * 1 point - Demonstrates an ability to recognize different types of variables
   * 1 point - Demonstrates an ability to detail the provenance of a dataset (how the data was produced) in writing
 * Visualization Aesthetics
   * 1 point - Demonstrates an ability to map variables onto appropriate plot aeshetics
   * 1 point - Demonstrates an ability to adjust the scales of plot aesthetics
   * 1 point - Demonstrates an ability to address overplotting
 * Plotting Frequencies and Distributions
   * 1 point - Demonstrates an ability to represent statistical information on a plot
   * 1 point - Demonstrates an ability to accurately label plots with all five required pieces of context
   * 1 point - Demonstrates an ability to accurately summarize and interpret plot findings in writing